 - Keeping our online calendar up-to-date – the most comprehensive calendar of progressive events in the DC area.

 - Assisting with our weekly Activist Alert email that goes out to almost 4000 people.

 - Working with social networking tools and sites to promote and expand our presence on Twitter, Facebook and blogs.

 - Helping WPC achieve its programmatic goals through promoting and helping to organize our educational events and trainings.

 We encourage applicants to work on issues and projects that are important to them and that help them develop their skills.
 An ideal candidate will have some student organizing experience, background in activism or interest in politics and/or be excited to learn.
 They will be flexible, interested and engaged in all parts of social justice work, comfortable with computers, able to pick up programs quickly and eager to learn.

 Interns will leave with a better understanding of the anti-war movement and local justice issues, be better equipped to work in coalitions and plan events, and will be a better activist.
-This internship is unpaid with a possible transportation stipend as needed.
+This internship will pay $300 for the semester with a possible transportation stipend as needed.

-Minimum of 20 hours and 3 days per week – four days preferred if possible.
-Start date is Mid May and will go through August 1st.
+Minimum of 15 hours a week – 2-3 days preferred if possible.
+Start date is mid-September to Early December.
 Please describe in your cover letter when and how much you would be available.